 - Flip halfway to prevent the bottoms from browning.

 These turkey meatballs are so simple to make and come together quickly.
 Just throw everything in a bowl, mix together/form into balls and then bake!
-Scroll down for the printable turkey meatball recipe.

 These turkey meatballs are so versatile and can be eaten a lot of different ways!
 Below are a few of our favorites.

-Do you have to use breadcrumbs in meatballs?
 I always use breadcrumbs in my turkey meatball recipe.
 They help to keep the meatballs tender and moist.

 Turkey Meatball Recipe